Grace Millane murder trial: Accused on CCTV cameras moving body, buying shovel

 After returning to his apartment, he leaves for the Countdown supermarket on Quay St before returning to the CityLife hotel soon after at 7.45pm.

-But at 8.11pm the accused goes back to the same supermarket and hires a Rug Doctor machine overnight.
+At 8.11pm the accused goes back to the same supermarket and hires a Rug Doctor machine overnight.

 12.15pm